JbytheC/JbytheC/RewardsDiscussion.md

 This could be asked many different ways: Who made this decision?
 Is this what you think is fair?
 Did you recommend more?
 How ere budgets calculate?
 Understand and talk about: <br>
 * Explain at a high level how the process for determining impact and recommending rewards works.
 Focus on how you determined impact. <br>
 * Be sure to point out your role in making an initial recommendation and touch on highlights that framed your recommendation. <br>
-* Talk about the role of the next-level managers who rationalize rewards recommendations across the organization to ensure consistency and the role of the organizational leader to allocate budget.<br>
-Explain the implications of a fixed budget when driving the rewards outcomes: <br>
 * We work to differentiate rewards based on where we see the greatest impact in the past year.
 We give higher rewards for higher impact, and lower rewards for lower impact in the previous fiscal year. <br>
 * If all managers indicate high impact for all Hubbers the underlying budget will drive lower rewards than the outcomes available when impact and rewards are differentiated. <br>